 Changes known at this moment are (check with your insurance provider for details):

-- Coverage of the basic health insurance is temporarily (until at least July 18th 2021) extended with recovery care after corona, in case of severe complaints.
+- Coverage of recovery care after corona, in case of severe complaints is extended to at least August 1st 2022.
 Coverage includes physical therapy, occupational therapy and support by a dietician,

 To change or not to change?